Sarach-git/CS-SBU-eAdvancedAlgorithms-MSc-2023/Assignments/Homework/401422018/Homework01/readme.md

 > The reason for Karatsuba's faster time complexity is due to its divide-and-conquer approach.
 The algorithm divides the numbers into smaller parts and recursively multiplies them, reducing the number of multiplications needed.
 The algorithm then combines these smaller results to get the final result.
 >
 > However, Karatsuba algorithm has a larger constant factor than the traditional algorithm due to its recursive nature.
 Therefore, it may not always be faster for small input sizes.
 Additionally, there are other algorithms that have even better time complexity than Karatsuba, such as the Schonhage-Strassen algorithm with a time complexity of O(n log(n) log(log(n))) which is faster than Karatsuba for very large input sizes.
+>
+> The traditional algorithm for multiplying two integers has a time complexity of `O(n^2)`, where n is the number of digits in the input integers.
+This means that the time required to compute the product of two n-digit integers increases quadratically as n increases.
+>
+> On the other hand, the divide and conquer algorithm for multiplication has a time complexity of `O(n^log3)`, which is a significant improvement over the traditional algorithm.
+However, it still has a higher time complexity compared to the Karatsuba algorithm, which has a time complexity of `O(n^log2(3))`, making it the most efficient algorithm among the three.
+>
+> In terms of performance, the divide and conquer algorithm performs better than the traditional algorithm for large input sizes, but it is still slower than the Karatsuba algorithm.
+However, the divide and conquer algorithm has the advantage of being simpler to implement and understand compared to the Karatsuba algorithm, which can be more complex and difficult to implement correctly.
+>
+> Overall, while the divide and conquer algorithm is an improvement over the traditional algorithm, the Karatsuba algorithm is the most efficient and fastest algorithm for multiplying two integers.